The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Defense Methodology

-In this section, we discuss the adversarial coding capabilities of Apache Spark that lead to these attacks.
-To securely deploy and maintain secure operations of IRM-based access control, these capabilities are needed to be restricted.
+In this section, we discuss the APIs of Apache Spark that might offer attack surfaces for transient evasion.
+To securely deploy and maintain secure operations of IRM-based access control, these APIs need to be restricted.

 \begin{enumerate}